lericson/pylibmc/docs/reference.rst

    *binary* specifies whether or not to use the binary protocol to talk to the memcached servers.

+   *behaviors*, if given, is passed to :meth:`Client.set_behaviors` after initialization.

    Supported transport mechanisms are TCP, UDP and UNIX domain sockets.
 The default transport type is TCP.